By Tamara Kelly

 How do I fake a real Christmas tree smell with essential oils?

 If you’re looking to add a scent to your artificial tree you can add an aroma by using essential oils.
 Amazon sell a wide variety, with ‘Balsam Fir’ being a popular choice.
 These are best used in as an air freshener with close proximity to the tree, rather than applied directly to the branches

 Are real or fake trees better for the planet?

 Darran Messem, Managing Director of Certification at the Carbon Trust, gives the following statement, ‘A real pine or fir tree naturally absorbs CO2 and releases oxygen.
-The best thing you can do at Christmas is keep a tree alive and breathing.
+The best thing you can do at Christmas is to keep a tree alive and breathing.
 Disposing of a tree by composting produces CO2 and methane.
-An artificial tree has a higher carbon footprint than a natural one because of the energy intensive production processes involved.
-By far the best option is a potted tree which, with care, can be replanted after the festive season and re-used year after year.’
+An artificial tree has a higher carbon footprint than a natural one because of the energy-intensive production processes involved.
+By far the best option is a potted tree which, with care, can be replanted after the festive season and re-used year after year.

 Best Black Friday Christmas tree deals 2020 to shop right now